Enable multifactor authentication in Azure Active Directory B2C

 - Requiring multifactor authentication to access an application in general, but not requiring it to access the sensitive portions within it.
 For example, a customer can sign in to a banking application with a social or local account and check the account balance, but must verify the phone number before attempting a wire transfer.

-- Complete the steps in Get started with custom policies in Active Directory B2C
+- Complete the steps in Get started with custom policies in Active Directory B2C.
+This tutorial guides you how to update custom policy files to use your Azure AD B2C tenant configuration.

 - Register a web application.